Yord/shargs/README.md

 #### Usage Decorators DSL

-Sometimes you want to pass only a selection of the command-line options to a usage function.
+Sometimes you want to pass only a portion of the command-line options to a usage function.
 Shargs has usage decorators for that:

 ```js